-Nationally: Members of Congress are introducing climate bills, many of which include returning revenues from a carbon price back to households.
+Nationally: The National News page archives efforts by Members of Congress to introduce climate bills which return revenues from a carbon price back to households.
 Rep. Chris Van Hollen (D-MD) introduced the Healthy Climate and Family Security Act of 2015, with 100% dividend return.
-In the previous Congress, Senator Van Hollen released a nearly identical bill on July 30, 2014.
+Congressman Jerry McNerney (D-CA) introduced a Fee and Dividend (REBATE) bill.
 Senator Barbara Boxer (D-CA) and Senator Bernie Sanders (I-VT) introduced a bill that returns 60% of revenues to households.
 The previous round of climate bills in 2009 included a bill from Senator Maria Cantwell (D-WA) and Senator Susan Collins (R-ME), the CLEAR Act, which would have auctioned GHG permits and return 75% of revenues back to consumers through Cap and Dividend.
-Write to your Senator.
+Ideas for writing to your Senator.
 Several cities endorsed the CLEAR Act.
-More info at www.supportclearact.com.
-Go to National news.
+Read more at National news.

 New - Customize and print out your own printable U.S. dividend (pdf) or printable California dividend (pdf), which you can give to people and use at events.